cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 ## How can we detect and prevent bias?

-{% newthought "Some biases" %} can be detected with analytical methods and tools.
+Some biases can be detected with analytical methods and tools.
 These tools usually explore cross-sectional representations of the dataset, for example, the proportion of male vs. female, religion, different age groups, etc. Some of these tools include

 - [TensorFlow fairness indicator](https://github.com/tensorflow/fairness-indicators)
 - [TensorFlow What-If tool](https://pair-code.github.io/what-if-tool/) to investigate the model behavior